top of page

 5.

-Assuming the family wish to proceed, therapy and parent support group can begin for the family.
-A parent support group is not routinely offered to parents of young people age 16 years +, however appropriate guidance, resources and support can be offered to the family where needed.
+The parenting support group is not usually offered to parents of young people aged 16 and over, however, appropriate guidance, resources and support can be offered to the family where needed.

 6.